Official Cantonese translations of English names for British officials: Background

 It was not uncommon for British officials to be given translation of their names in history.
-Before getting a new translation, the name of the very first Hong Kong colonial governor, Henry Pottinger, was originally translated as 煲顛茶 or Bōu Dīn Chàh in Cantonese which phonetically rhymes with his family name Pottinger fairly well but literally means "to brew crazy tea" or implies "a nutter brews tea".
-Some of these degrading translations have survived into modern times.
-Both Lord William Napier and Sir Edward Belcher had their names translated into 律勞卑 or Leuht Lòuh Bēi and 卑路乍 or Bēi Louh Ja respectively.
-Both names have multiple demeaning literal meaning or rhyming elements to it, such as "to discipline the servant inferior" for 律勞卑 (Leuht Lòuh Bēi) or "an inferior road for the cunning" for 卑路乍 (Bēi Louh Ja).
-Both names are still in use today.
+Before getting a new translation, the name of the very first Hong Kong colonial governor, Henry Pottinger, was originally translated as 煲顛茶 or Bōu Dīn Chàh in Cantonese which phonetically rhymes with his family name Pottinger but literally means "to brew crazy tea" or implies "a nutter brews tea".
+Some of these degrading translations have survived into modern times: Lord William Napier and Sir Edward Belcher had their names translated into 律勞卑 or Leuht Lòuh Bēi and 卑路乍 or Bēi Louh Ja respectively, and both have multiple demeaning literal meaning or rhyming elements to it, such as "to discipline the servant inferior" for the former or "an inferior road for the cunning" for the latter.